-At Nagano, basically follow the instructions above, except that you may need to exit once from the local train platforms, not the Shinkansen platforms, to purchase your ticket on the Shinano Tetsudo to Myokokogen Station.
+You will basically need to follow the instructions above when you get to Nagano.
+You may need to exit once from the local train platforms however, and not the Shinkansen platforms, to purchase your ticket on the Shinano Tetsudo to Myokokogen Station.

 To Myokokogen Station via Nagano Station

 At Nagano Station there are several car rental companies based nearby.
 Check here for Nagano car rental prices.

 From JoetsuMyoko Station to Myoko Kogen

 JoetsuMyoko Station is the name of the local shinkansen train station (although ‘local’ is a relative term), which is located roughly 25 kilometres to the north of the Myoko Kogen ski resort areas and about 10 kilometres from Lotte Arai Ski Resort.
 There is a regular shuttle from the East Exit of JoetsuMyoko Station, and for visitors staying in Akakura Onsen (or one of the other Myoko Kogen ski resort areas) this can be a more convenient option than changing in Nagano.